Cobalt is a metal which is commonly used as a binding metal in jewellery and household objects like cutlery.

 Cobalt allergy has also been noted after transplantation surgery, mostly associated with hip and knee replacements and in dental procedures.

-It is a metallic element and important constituent of vitamin B12, so it may also often be found in B12 supplements.
+It is a metallic element and important constituent of vitamin B12, so it may also be found in B12 supplements.

 Cobalt allergy is associated with allergic contact dermatitis.